CERC-AAI/Robin/README.md

 ### Acknowledgements
-We would like to thank Hessian-AI for providing us with access to 8-16 A100 GPUs for a few weeks
+We would like to thank Hessian AI for providing us with free access to 8-16 A100 GPUs for a few weeks and to Florian and Patrick at Hessian AI for their free tech support.